• Skip to primary navigation

 • Add the short ribs back to the pot along with the herb bundle, crushed tomatoes and the beef broth.

 • Cover the dutch oven with the lid and allow the short ribs to simmer for 2-3 hours until they are tender and fall off the bone.
+Make sure to check in on the ribs so they are mostly covered with the liquid.

 • Remove the herb bundle and the bones from the pot and using two forks or kitchen tongs, shred the meat into smaller pieces.